 The following sentence has now been added to the Introduction to introduce these tools—

-While previous tools such as \texttt{DiffBind}(\citealp{diffBind}) and \texttt{diffHiC}(\citealp{diffHiC}) have provided functionality for identifying variable epigenetic features from ChIP-seq and Hi-C experiments, \texttt{diffloop} provides a suite of functions tailored to chromatin loop data.
+While existing tools such as \texttt{DiffBind} (\citealp{diffBind}) and \texttt{diffHiC} (\citealp{diffHiC}) provide functionality for identifying differential features from ChIP-seq and Hi-C experiments, \texttt{diffloop} provides a suite of functions tailored to chromatin loop data.

 p.
 2: The Results section starts immediately talking about "All four Pol2 ChIA-PET samples," but these samples have not yet been mentioned.

-We have modified the text (“All four Pol2 samples” - > “Four Pol2 samples”) noting that the samples were introduced in the first section “… comparing chromatin interactions inferred by ChIA-PET replicates between the MCF7 and K562 cell lines.”
+We have modified the text (“All four Pol2 samples” - > “POL2 ChIA-PET data from two MCF7 and two K562 samples”) noting that the samples were briefly introduced in the first section “… comparing chromatin interactions inferred by ChIA-PET replicates between the MCF7 and K562 cell lines.”